~/.aliases

 alias serve="ruby -rwebrick -e\"s = WEBrick::HTTPServer.new(:Port => 3000, :DocumentRoot => Dir.pwd); trap('INT') { s.shutdown }; s.start\""

-Now source the aliases file from your ~/.profile to use them.
+Now source the aliases file from your ~/.profile so they’re available in every session:

 # ~/.profile